San Agustin, Surigao del Sur

-San Agustin, officially the Municipality of San Agustin (Surigaonon: Lungsod nan San Agustin; Bayan ng San Agustin), is a 4th class municipality in the province of Surigao del Sur, Philippines.
+San Agustin, officially the Municipality of San Agustin (Surigaonon: Lungsod nan San Agustin; Bayan ng San Agustin), is a municipality in the province of Surigao del Sur, Philippines.
 According to the 2020 census, it has a population of 22,855 people.

+It was established as the municipality of Oteiza on June 16, 1962, by virtue of Republic Act No. 3489, from the municipality of Marihatag; it acquired its current name on June 17, 1967, by virtue of Republic Act No. 4903.

 The town is famous for the Britania Group of Islands (or simply Britania Islets), a group of 24 islands with white sandbar beaches scattered across waters of the Lianga Bay, overlooking the Philippine Sea.

 Geography

 Barangays

 San Agustin is politically subdivided into 13 barangays.
+Each barangay consists of puroks while some have sitios.